Ariha, Idlib: History

-Syrian civil war
+Syrian revolution

-During the Syrian Civil War, Ariha was the scene of fighting between government and rebel forces.
+During the Syrian revolution, Ariha was the scene of fighting between government and rebel forces.
 The Free Syrian Army repelled a series of government assaults between March and June 2012, despite the government's ability to execute combined arms operations involving armored vehicles, artillery, and helicopter gunships.
 The city was retaken by the government on 11 August 2012.

 By late July 2013, rebels controlled parts of Ariha, while government forces occupied three checkpoints inside the town.

 On 25 May 2014, the al-Nusra Front and the Suqour al-Sham Brigade launched a two-pronged assault on the southern Ariha hills with the objective of seizing two military outposts; the Fanar Restaurant Checkpoint and the Shami Military Installation sit atop two peaks in the area south of the town and control access to the southern neighborhoods of Ariha via two access roads.
 At 6 in the morning, the al-Nusra Front with support from Suqour al-Sham detonated four SVBIEDs against government infrastructure targets.
 All four SVBIEDs exploded in the Jabal al-Arbaeen area on the southern outskirts of Ariha.
 The first SVBIED, driven by Moner Mohammad Abu Salha, a 22-year-old American man from Florida, approached the Fanar Restaurant Checkpoint from the southwest along a dirt road.
 The 16-ton armored truck completely destroyed the checkpoint and caused it to crumble in on itself, leaving only few survivors to defend it.
 Over the course of the battle, two more SVBIEDs exploded to the west of Fanar, targeting the Shami Military Complex.
 The first two SVBIEDs targeted the Commander'’s building and Shami Checkpoint.
 One final VBIED targeted the Aram building, however the driver of the VBIED was able to park his vehicle and escape uninjured.
 The four explosions were followed by a barrage of artillery and gunfire.
 By the end of the day Jabhat al-Nusra and Suquor al-Sham had seized both the Fanar and Shami Checkpoints in one of the largest coordinated SVBIED attacks since the beginning of 2014.
 However, on 13 October 2014, it was reported that rebels destroyed a government APC at al-Fanar Checkpoint.